hasbiak/YuChat/README.md

 ## About The Project

-YuChat is a website created to send messages to someone in realtime.
-This website is built with tools such as etc. Vue, Express, js Mysql, Node.js, Socket.io.
+YuChat is a website created to send messages to someone in realtime.S This website is built with Vue Js, Express js, Mysql, Node js, Socket.io.

 ## Built With